pagadesantosh/all_about_front_end/web dev/network optimization/02_Lazy Load.md

+## Lazy Loading

-**loading="lazy"** is the attribute you need to provide to lazily load the images.
+- `loading="lazy"` is the attribute you need to provide to lazily load the images.

-- What it does when it encounters the loading attribute with the lazy value, so if that particular image is `not in the viewport` of the user, then it is `not downloaded`.
+- What it does when it encounters the loading attribute with the lazy value, so if that particular image is `not in the viewport` of the user, then it is **not downloaded**.
 - The moment you are `about to arrive` on that image then only the `network call happens` and the `image gets downloaded`.

 - **Real Time scenario**: Infinite scrolling, ex: as the user scrolls the network api gets called to download that image